SherG/perpetual-elm/exampleSite/content/_index.md

 ---
 # Optimize cash flow

-## Turn your B2B and B2G invoices into immediate cash and get supply chain risk protection.
+## Turn your B2B and B2G invoices into immediate cash.
+Get credit risk protection.
+And solve for supply chain financing.